Hidden costs of school spirit: how expenses limit equity in extracurriculars

 “I would eliminate ‘invisible charges’ in extracurricular activities.
 Extracurricular programs should list every single payment that parents are responsible for, or just fund everything,” Peng said.

 For Kim, money has not been a concern for her extracurriculars.
-Since many of her activities happen outside Carlmont, she said finances didn’t change her sense of belonging or opportunities at school.
+Since many of her activities happen outside Carlmont, Kim said finances didn’t change her sense of belonging or opportunities at school.

-However, she acknowledges that not every student has that privilege and sees how expensive opportunities — especially academic ones — can create unfair advantages.
+However, Kim acknowledges that not every student has that privilege and sees how expensive opportunities, especially academic ones, can create unfair advantages.

 “There is definitely a preference for people who do extracurriculars outside of school in terms of educational potential.
 Cost and access change a student’s path beyond high school, especially when applying to college or research camps, which can be expensive and unavailable for students and families who don’t have the financial flexibility to make it happen,” Kim said.